-- In Allium Class, all children take part in PE on a Monday (swimming) and a Thursday.
+- In Buddleia Class, all children take part in PE on a Monday (swimming in Autumn term) and on a Thursday.
 Children take part in Outdoor Learning on a Thursday (alternating with PE).
 All children also take part each day in the Daily Mile.

 - Our aim is for all children to leave John Clifford being able to take part in the 'JC Triathlon'

 - Run a mile

 - Swim 25 metres

 - Ride a bike proficiently